Skip Navigation Links

 By asking this question, you’re encouraging your clients to think about the impact they want to make on their favorite charitable causes.
 A legacy gift, or post-life gift, is a thoughtful way to continue supporting important causes even after they’re gone.

-This question helps your clients understand the options for making a legacy gift.
-Like the gifts to charity that your clients are already making during their lifetimes, cash, stock (especially highly-appreciated stock), real estate, life insurance, and an IRA beneficiary designation (which is extremely tax effective), are examples of assets that can be the subject of a legacy gift.
-A legacy gift can be expressed in a client’s estate planning documents as a dollar amount, a percentage of the whole, or a legacy gift of the assets themselves.
+This question helps your clients understand the options for charitable gift types that they might use to make a legacy gift.
+Like the gifts to charity that your clients are already making during their lifetimes, cash, stock (especially highly-appreciated stock), real estate, life insurance, and an IRA beneficiary designation, are examples of assets that can be the subject of a legacy gift.
+Donating appreciated stock or real estate can be especially tax-effective.

 Legacy gifts are typically spelled out in detail in a client’s will or trust documents.
 This is especially important because after the client is gone, too much is otherwise potentially subject to hearsay or conflict.
 To attorneys, accountants, and financial advisors, this is common sense.
 But do not overestimate your clients’ understanding of estate plans and how they work.
 A surprising 2 out of 3 Americans have no estate planning documents!